List of cat body-type mutations: Hairlessness

+Miniature-sized

 A germ-cell mutation occurred in a male Persian cat called Treker in 1995, resulting in diminutive, but healthy and normally-proportioned, offspring.
 Treker and the females with which he was mated were normally sized, but 75% of the kittens sired by Treker inherited diminutive stature, but of normal proportions.
 The gene was found to be dominant and the diminutive offspring were sold as teacup or toy Persians.
-Teacup/Toy Persians are a separate breed and not all cats advertised under those names result from Treker's dominant mutation.
+Toy and Teacup Persians are a separate breed and not all cats advertised under those names result from Treker's dominant mutation.
 Most teacup and toy size Persian kittens raised now are descendants from Silver and Golden color division to reduce cat size and are in no way related to Treker.

+Breeding ethics and ban of designer cats

+Many of the major cat registries do not allow the registry and breeding of cat breeds which bear certain of these genetic mutations, nor recognise them, due to concerns about the animal's welfare.

+Breeding with parent animals that bear hypertype mutations is effectively banned in Europe under the European Convention for the Protection of Pet Animals:

+Since 2014, it is illegal in the Netherlands to breed with parent cats which bear genetic mutations or other physical abnormalities that cause health or welfare issues in their offspring.
+Examples of these genetic mutations and physical abnormalities are dwarfism, the lack of protecting fur in hairless cats, and fold-eared cats.

+Furthermore, several countries or states have prohibited breeding with certain of the genetic mutations in cats, including Scotland, Victoria and the Australian Capital Territory (Australia), Austria, and Flanders (Belgium).